reearth/changelog-action/README.md

 - `hash`: Long commit hash
 - `shortHash`: Short commit hash
 - `repo`: repository owner and name (e.g. "reearth/changelog-action")
-- `group`: whether this commit is grouped in some group
+- `scope`: whether this commit is grouped in some scope
-- `groupName`: group name (extracted from the commit subject)
+- `scopeName`: scope name (extracted from the commit subject)
-- `groupTitle`: group title for display
+- `scopeTitle`: scope title for display

 # License